Skip to content

 EncodedVideoChunk

-The EncodedVideoChunk class, the other main type in WebCodecs, repesents the compressed (or “encoded”) version of a single VideoFrame.
+The EncodedVideoChunk class, the other main type in WebCodecs, represents the compressed (or “encoded”) version of a single VideoFrame.

 The EncodedVideoChunk contains binary data (the encoded VideoFrame) and some metadata, and there is a 1:1 correspondence between EncodedVideoChunk and VideoFrame objects - if you encode 100 VideoFrame objects, you should expect 100 EncodedVideoChunk objects from the encoder.

-Unlike a VideoFrame, an EncodedVideoChunk objects can’t be directly rendered or displayed because the data is enocoded,but they can be directly read from, or written to video files (via muxing).
+Unlike a VideoFrame, an EncodedVideoChunk objects can’t be directly rendered or displayed because the data is encoded,but they can be directly read from, or written to video files (via muxing).

 EncodedVideoChunks are not by themselves video files .